 The image above is ©2015 by K.A.Bryce; all rights reserved.

-An older teen, blind and paraplegic
+He was an older teen, blind and paraplegic,

-with slurred and inarticulate speech,
+with slurred and inarticulate speech

-and being tortured down
+that was being slowly tortured down

 the bunny slope in a series of